longevityframework/longevity/longevity/src/jekyll/manual/repo/schema-creation.md

 `Repo.create`](../repo/create.html).)
 For the in-memory back end, schema creation is a no-op.

-You can create the requisite schema by calling `Repo.createSchema()`.
-This is an asynchronous method, so you will need to provide an implicit `ExecutionContext`, and you will want to ensure the asynchronous method completes before continuing.
-It returns a `Future[Unit]` - that is, the completion of the future will only indicate success or failure.
+You can create the requisite schema by calling `Repo.createSchema`.
+This method returns an `F[Unit]`
+- that is, the completion of the effect will only indicate success or failure.

 An alternative way to generate schema is to set the [configuration flag](../context/config.html) `longevity.autoCreateSchema` to true.
 In this case, schema will be generated when the [connection is